Girgensons, Eichel lead Sabres over Panthers, 5-2

+“I thought (Ullmark) played an outstanding game today staying on the initial shots,” Sabres coach Ralph Krueger said.
+“He was the king of the first shots tonight.
+We’re really, really happy with his performance.”

 Brett Connolly and Noel Acciari scored for the Panthers, and Samuel Montembeault stopped 20 shots.
-The Panthers have lost two straight after winning their previous three.
+The Panthers have lost two straight after winning their previous three, losing 4-2 to the Carolina Hurricanes on Saturday night.
 They have lost consecutive games in regulation for the first time this season.

+“All of a sudden you’ve got a tough weekend,” coach Joel Quenneville said.
+“Let’s get back to the drawing board and tighten things up and do things the right way.”

-Connolly’s power-play goal — on a shot from above the left circle — closed the gap to 4-2 at 3:08 of the third, but Girgensons countered with his second goal with 6:35 to go.
+Connolly’s power-play goal — on a shot from above the left circle — cut it to 4-2 at 3:08 of the third, but Girgensons countered with his second goal with 6:35 to go.
 Girgensons was able to push the puck into the corner of the net.

+“I just took it to the net, shot it once and it went in,” Girgensons said.

+Connolly has five goals in his past five games, but the Panthers came away without a point in back-to-back games.

 Eichel made it 3-0 at 3:42 of the second on a shot from the right circle that got by the screened Montembeault.
 Eichel has six goals and four assists in a five-game points streak.